-J. DAVID GIBBONS, O.B.E., E.D., JP NON-EXECUTIVE DIRECTOR
+J. DAVID GIBBONS, O.B.E., E.D., JP

 David Gibbons is the Deputy Chairman of the Colonial Group International (CGI) Board of Directors; Chairman of the CGI Nomination and Governance Committee and a member of the CGI Risk Oversight Committee, the CGI Compensation Committee and the CGI Audit Committee.
 David is a former Commanding Officer, Bermuda Regiment; former Aide-de-Camp to the Governor of Bermuda; and former Director, Clarien Bank Limited.
 David attended Harrow School (UK) and Dartmouth College (USA).
-Currently David is a director of Gibbons Company Ltd., Bermuda Motors Ltd., Burrows Lightbourne Ltd. and Gibbons Management Services Ltd.
+Currently, David is Chairman of Gibbons Company Ltd., Bermuda Motors Ltd, Burrows Lightbourn Ltd. and is a Director at Gibbons Management Services Ltd..
+David is also now Honorary Colonel of the Royal Bermuda Regiment and Deputy Chairman of The Defense Board.

-S. NAZ FARROW NON-EXECUTIVE DIRECTOR
+S. NAZ FARROW